 The process of setting up a dedicated sending domain improves deliverability in the eyes of inbox providers since you will now send from your own designated domain.
-As such, your from address will match the domain you’re sending from.
+As such, your sender email address (i.e. from address) will match the domain you’re sending from.
 This means that your emails will no longer appear to be sent by a shared domain.

-For example, in the image below, the “via klaviyomail.com” will no longer appear after they have set up their own domain.
+For example, in the image below, the “via klaviyomail.com” will no longer appear after you set up your own domain.

 The steps you will take to create a dedicated sending domain, are: